How To Clean A Toilet Without A Brush

 Ok, now you’ve got your loo super sparkly and squeaky clean you’ll want to keep it that way.
 There are two ways you can keep your toilet pristine

-- Give it a quick swish every day after everyone has used it
+- or give it a quick swish every day after everyone has used it!

 Obviously, number one is impractical, so you will have to get used to swishing it every day.